How does Rest Less make money

 If it’s that you no longer want to do the gruelling commute every day, you could frame a request for hybrid or remote working around the extra energy and time you can give to your job – perhaps including something about how peaceful and productive you find the home working environment.

-The point is to sell yourself, affirm your commitment to staying in the role, and address issues early, showing that you’ve thought about things from their point of view, as well as your own.
-ACAS have drafted a basic letter template here, which you can use as a guideline for your request.
+The point is to sell yourself, affirm your commitment to staying in the role, and address issues early, showing you’ve thought about things from their point of view, as well as your own.
+ACAS has drafted a basic letter template here, which you can use as a guideline for your request.

 After submitting your flexible working request